Modelica Assignment

 2. Even though you have already been given the PID control equations in textual format, you will use the graphical modelling capabilities of Modelica to create the PID controller block.

-3. You should first add one input and one output connector to your block, the same way you did in the previous sub-task.
+3. You should first add one input and one output connector to your block, the same way you did in the previous task.

-4. Then, you can use the graphical editor, with blocks from the Modelica.Blocks.Math library to create your PID controller, while graphically connecting blocks to each other.
-You will want to have an architecture like described by the colored boxes in Fig. 8.
+4. Then, you can use the graphical editor, with blocks from the Modelica.Blocks.Math library to create your PID controller, while graphically connecting blocks to each other, as described by the colored boxes in Figure 10.

 5. Read the description in the introduction to Modelica at the top of this web-page to understand how to parametrize quantities for blocks.
 You should parametrize the PID control parameters.

-Note: Do not model any part of the control loop using textual equations.
-In this part of the assignment you should use the graphical view to model your equations.
+Note: Do not model any part of the PID control loop using textual equations.
+In this task of the assignment you should use the graphical view to model the PID equations.
 Only use the textual syntax to define the parameters and interfaces of your model.

 Controller Model Tuning